-At Lakeside Nursery and Primary School we have an open-door policy where parents are welcome to come in and speak to the class teacher or Inclusion Leader should they have any concerns regarding the overall progress of their child.
+At Lakeside we have an open-door policy where parents are welcome to come in and speak to the class teacher or SENCO should they have any concerns regarding the overall progress of their child.
 Staff are very keen to work alongside parents/carers to maximise each individual child's potential across the whole curriculum.

 Where appropriate, parents/carers are encouraged to make an appointment to speak to the class teacher so that adequate time and/or privacy can be given to discuss a concern.
-These appointments can be made via the office or directly with the member of staff.
-In the first instance, this is usually the class teacher but can also be done in conjunction with the Inclusion Leader.
+These appointments can be made via the office or directly with the member of staff (in the first instance this is usually the class teacher but can also be done in conjunction with the SENCO).

 We also encourage parents/carers to alert the class teacher about any events, concerns or needs outside of school which may impact on their child's wellbeing and focus at school.
-They contact their child's class teacher through their year group email.